achrafAa/MacDotfile/README.md

 This repository contains scripts and configurations to set up a development environment on macOS.

+⚠️ **Important Warning**
+> Since this project uses GNU Stow to create symbolic links, **DO NOT** remove or move the repository folder after installation.
+Doing so will break all symlinks to your dotfiles.
+If you need to move the repository:
+> 1. Run `make clean` first
+> 2. Move the folder
+> 3. Run `make dotfiles` again

 ## Features

 - 📦 Automated package installation via [Homebrew](https://brew.sh)